 The outbreak of war caused a flurry of ‘de-Germanisation’ in Allied countries.
 King George V cast off his own Germanic surname (Saxe-Coburg-Gotha) and adopted the more English-sounding name of Windsor.
 Town and street names were changed, while sporting teams who used the German Empire colours of red, white and black temporarily changed their strip.

-The Prussian military’s distinctive Picklehaube helmet was crafted from hardened leather, with a regimental crest on the front and a long spike on the top.
+The Prussian military’s distinctive Pickelhaube helmet was crafted from hardened leather, with a regimental crest on the front and a long spike on the top.
 Contrary to popular opinion, the spike was purely ornamental and was never used for piercing meat rations.
-Picklehaube helmets proved useless for protecting the wearer from shrapnel, so by 1915 were replaced with steel helmets.
+Pickelhaube helmets proved useless for protecting the wearer from shrapnel so by 1915 were replaced with steel helmets.

 The first shots by British Empire forces in World War I are believed to have been fired from the Fort Nepean battery on Melbourne’s Port Phillip Heads, on August 5th 1914.
 A German ship, the Pfalz, failed to stop as ordered, so had a warning shot fired across her bow from the fort’s small artillery.
 Ironically, the same guns are believed to have fired the first Allied shots of World War II, again at a German civilian ship.